 Kenya has always been on the intrepid traveller's wishlist.
 It is, after all, the place where the Safari originated.
 Kenya has been at the forefront of African tourism as early as the 1930's when overseas visitors and explorers started visiting Kenya mainly for big-game hunting expeditions.
 Others came in search of solitude.
 Locals dubbed these expeditions “Safaris”.

-Following the 2007 presidential election and the 2007-2008 Kenyan crisis, tourism revenues plummeted 54 percent from 2007 to 2008 and tourist arrivals more than halved.
+Following the 2007 presidential election and the 2007-2008 Kenyan crisis, tourism revenues plummeted 54% from 2007 to 2008, and tourist arrivals more than halved.
 People's perspectives of Kenya as a destination changed dramatically once footage of the violence that occurred in certain areas was shown repetitively on international television screens.
 Many people cancelled their bookings or opted to visit Tanzania instead, even though the main tourism areas were totally unaffected by the crisis.

 Kenya's ability to bounce back from the 2007 crisis is phenomenal.
 I visited Kenya during October 2008, the end of their traditional peak season.
 I was amazed at the positive changes in the country since my previous visit in early 2007.
-The city of Nairobi has had a major cleanup, serious development plans have been implemented for Jomo Kenyatta Airport, and the locals are more than happy to welcome the steady increase in tourists.
+Nairobi has had a major cleanup; serious development plans have been implemented for Jomo Kenyatta Airport.
+The locals are more than happy to welcome the steady increase in tourists.